valory-xyz/open-autonomy/docs/simple_abci.md

-## Specification of the FSMs
+## Specification of the FSM

-For convenience, we provide a simplified syntax to describe concisely the FSM of the {{abci_app}}s.
+For convenience, we provide a simplified YAML syntax to describe concisely the FSM of the {{abci_app}}s.
+For the case of the Simple {{abci_app}} the specification is as follows:

 ```yaml
 alphabet_in: